neo4j-contrib/neomodel/doc/source/index.rst

     This version introduces a modern configuration system, using a dataclass with typing, runtime and update validation rules, and environment variables support.
     See the :ref:`configuration_options_doc` section for more details.

-    **Deprecations in 5.3**
+    **Breaking changes in 6.0**

+    - The soft cardinality check is now available for all cardinalities, and strict check is enabled by default.
-    - Some standalone methods are moved into the Database() class and will be removed in a future release :
+    - Standalone methods moved into the Database() class have been removed outside of the Database() class :
         - change_neo4j_password
         - clear_neo4j_database
         - drop_constraints